sandorex/sandorex.github.io/content/blog/logitech-mk240-review.md

 ## Possible Annoyances
 - There is no indication of caps lock, which i don't use anyways but just in case you should know about that

-- The mouse wheel is awful as i've said already
+- The mouse wheel is awful as i've said already (i've found a remedy that makes it less awful, look into fixes section below)

 - I have not been using it long enough to test the batteries (they are included in the box) but there is 2 AAA batteries in both the keyboard and the mouse